Small beach hotel at Mondragó, a restored Mallorcan finca among vines, and family apartments at Playa de Palma

 Three newcomers, three holiday recipes – and one question

 In recent months, three quite different properties on Mallorca have moved into the higher segment or are about to open: a small beach hotel near Mondragó, a renovated finca near Porto Cristo and an apartment complex on the Playa de Palma.
-Good news for guests — but the really important question is: How does this trend affect those of us living here?
+Good news for guests — but the really important question is: How does this trend affect those of us living here, as described in When luxury addresses come into focus – Son Vida and Andratx on Spain's top list?

 Short portraits: beach, countryside, apartments